oalfonso-o/mkdocs/docs/posts/python_async.md

 - Flask: from 19 secs to 1.3 (with 10k it's ~13 secs) -> **x14 times more requests with Flask**
 - FastAPI: from 19 secs to 0.9 (with 10k it's ~9 secs) -> **x21 times more requests with FastAPI**

 Ok, here we are in the same situation that we've seen, FastAPI is a bit faster than Flask but not this huge impact that we would expect by this complexity layer of the whole async world.
 Why this hype with async?
 Is it really only a 25-30% faster than Flask?
 What means faster?
-Can we improve it with Kubernetes? (joking).

 Something being "faster" is relative, right?
+Let's see a different case, with different logic in the endpoint.

 #### 4. Endpoint with multiple IO operations